cdmuir/website/content/post/2020-03-29-biol470-march30-april03-schedule.md

 ### Wednesday, April 1 - synchronous, join Google Meeting

-* We will finish phylogenetics with a guest lecture from [Dr. Matt Hahn](https://sandykawano.weebly.com/) talking about his reseach on using the multispecies coalescent to infer phylogenies.
+* We will finish phylogenetics with a guest lecture from [Dr. Matt Hahn](https://hahnlab.sitehost.iu.edu/) talking about his reseach on using the multispecies coalescent to infer phylogenies in wild tomatoes!

-* We will introduce the next topic on the Evolution of Genetic Networks and Development
+  - Dr. Hahn's slides will be posted on Laulima after class

+* Go over class project integrating phylogenies, evo-devo, and adaptation

+  - This [post](https://cdmuir.netlify.com/post/2020-04-01-biol470-class-project) describes class project and due dates

+* Answer some questions about COVID-19 evolution from Laulima discussion board

 * *Read* Chapter 9 of Emlen and Zimmer

 ### Friday, April 3 - asynchronous

+* *Watch* pre-recorded on the From Genes to Traits: Evolution of Genetic Networks and Development (link TBA)

 * Additional reading and discussion (TBA)

-* Go over class project integrating phylogenies, evo-devo, and adaptation (link to description will be posted shortly)